cbusboom/jc/README.md

 ## How to download code and run it

-**NOTE: These instructions assume you have 'go' installed on your computer**
+**NOTE: These instructions assume you have 'git' and 'go' installed on your computer**

 On your computer create a directory to download the code to: